ajarara/poyais/README.md

 It's a little strange to see r7rs mention scheme as never destroying lisp objects but having mutation in the language.
 What does destroy really mean here?

+Just gonna rubber duck why I'm having issues on finishing the combinator.
+- Have primitives like and, or, optional, grouping
+- Tuples don't provide a good way to combine parsers.
+Instead, I should use a tree to relay results to callers, tagged with total length consumed so that subsequent parsers have the info they need to seek into the string.
+- This changes the result of groups.
+We want to lift only these into their calling rules.
+We only key our tree by identifiers.
+- Currently, we take a group, and before returning it to the caller we glob it up into a single parser.
+- This is probably fine, instead we want to reflect the ast in the returned data type.
+Which means wrapping only the calls to other identifiers in Nodes, everything else can be dropped.